sdsgisd/soapfilm_implementation/README.md

-# Implementation of a paper
+# Implementation of an anonymous paper

 Author: Anonymous Programmers
 Lisence: MPL-2.0